Young Professionals of the Americas

 Juan Carlos Freile is a banker at JP Morgan Private Bank, where he advises wealthy individuals and families in South Florida and Puerto Rico, with a focus on privately-held business owners and executives of public companies.
 He works closely with an integrated team of specialists to provide customized wealth management solutions, including investing, wealth structuring, fiduciary services, philanthropy, banking, and credit, among others.
 Prior to joining JP Morgan’s Private Bank seven years ago, Juan Carlos worked in investing banking at Goldman Sachs & Co. in New York City.
 Juan Carlos received his BA in economics and history cum laude from Dartmouth College.
 He is actively involved with his alma mater, interviewing high school student applicants in Miami and Latin America, as well as Dartmouth Recruiting nationally for JP Morgan Asset & Wealth Management.
 Locally in Miami, Juan Carlos is a young patron of the Patricia and Phillip Frost Museum of Science.
 He is also a CFA charterholder and a member of the CFA Society of Miami.
 Juan Carlos lives in Miami with his wife Isabel and their son Juan Carlos III.

-Pía Fuentealba joined YPA in 2020.
-She is a corporate communications professional, leading the media relations department at AS/COA since 2018.
-Her efforts promote the organization throughout the United States and Latin America through the placement of Americas Society and Council of the Americas programs in news outlets, Pía also manages interviews for AS/COA's experts.
+Pía Fuentealba serves as the chief of staff to the president and CEO of Americas Society/Council of the Americas and the executive director of the Young Professionals of the Americas.
+Prior to this, she led the media relations department at AS/COA since 2018.
+Her efforts promoted the organization throughout the United States and Latin America through the placement of Americas Society and Council of the Americas programs in news outlets, Pía also managed interviews for AS/COA's experts.
 She came to New York from Chile in 2016 to complete a M.S. in corporate communications and public relations at New York University.
 In Santiago, she worked at a public relations firm and previously at an energy multinational company.

-Chase Harrison is an Editorial Associate at the Americas Society/Council of the Americas Online.
+Chase Harrison is the editorial manager at Americas Society/Council of the Americas Online.
 In this role, he produces digital content on Latin American politics and economics, including articles and infographics.
-He also is one of the rotating hosts of AS/COA Online’s Latin America in Focus podcast.
+He also is one of the rotating interviewers on AS/COA Online’s Latin America in Focus podcast.
 Prior to AS/COA, he completed a MPhil degree in comparative politics at the University of Oxford where his work focused on populist parties in Central America and Mexico.
 For his thesis, he completed fieldwork throughout Mexico City, where he also worked as a political risk consultant.
 Chase has extensive experience in political campaigns across the U.S. and once held the title of New Jersey’s youngest elected official.
 In his spare time, Chase is an award-nominated globe-trotting comedian.
-Have you seen him perform in England, Scotland, Mexico, the Netherlands, or the U.S.?
+Have you seen him perform in England, Scotland, Mexico, the Netherlands, or the United States?
 Probably not.